JDLabOrg/IUManual-EN/basic_navigation.rst

 Composition
 ------------

-Compositions tab shows the design compositions of the current project.
+Composition tab shows the design compositions of the current project.
 You can **add, remove, and rename composition & group**.

 * ``Add New Custom Composition Button`` : Adds a new custom composition.
 * ``Add New Composition Button`` : Adds a new composition.